research-team/robot-dream/doc/architecture.md

 The high-level representation of overall structure of the **DreamingBrain**.

-The robotic system **ExperienceTranslator** includes **ExperiencePlayer** that translates different types of tagged inbound sensory inputs transferred from robotic system into neuronal activities of rNN of the dreaming brain in the form of synchronous playback of neuronal activations based on wiring of sensory channel to the dreaming brain area.
+The **ExperienceTranslator** includes **ExperiencePlayer** that translates different types of tagged inbound sensory inputs transferred from robotic system into neuronal activities of rNN of the dreaming brain in the form of synchronous playback of neuronal activations based on wiring of sensory channel to the dreaming brain area.

-The **ReverseTranslator** component is responsible for the translation of neuronal structures and activities or the dreaming brain into the robotic system rule based system.
-The translation process could be divided into two principal phases:
+The **ReverseTranslator** component is responsible for the translation of neuronal structures and activities or the dreaming brain into the robotic system **RuleBasedSystem**.
+The translation process could be divided into principal phases:

-- rising abstraction layer or the rNN of the dreaming brain reducing computational load making rNN operate in sub-real-time mode
+- rising abstraction layer or the rNN of the dreaming brain reducing computational load making rNN operate in sub-real-time mode done by **DreamingBrainLifeCycle**
-- generalization and convolution neuronal structures into rules of the robotic system via **GeneralisationStrategy**
+- generalization and convolution neuronal structures into rules of the robotic system **RuleBasedSystem** via **GeneralisationStrategy** and its components: **Narrative**, **Induction**, **Abduction**, **OntologyBased**.
-- generalization and convolution are gradual stepwise processes that include 2 types of validation: step **StepValidator** and overall **OverallValidator**.
-Where the **OverallValidator** does validation based on number of neuronal connections to the pattern tagged with one event.
-The threshold value of the connection could be set as for example 20 percent per step and 60 percent per overall process (this should be clarified).
+- generalization and convolution are gradual stepwise processes that include 2 types of validation: **StepValidator** and overall **OverallValidator**.

-##### Semantic tagger
+##### SemanticTagger

 Semantic tagging is the association process of several sensory inputs channels using temporal window.
 A robotic system tags time frames, and if possible objects in different input channels based on detected tagging events building associations in a forms of semantic clustering.
 Tagging events could be:

 - pleasure and pain stimulus
-- detected visual object: banana, battery, bright flash, human figure, etc
+- detected visual object: banana, battery, bright flash light, human figure, etc
 - detected audio signal: loud sound, word, etc
 - sensory stimulus